 Ellon is a town of over 10,000 people located approx. 16 miles north of Aberdeen.
-It is a vibrant, dynamic community with many different groups working and meeting the different needs in the town.
+It is a friendly, vibrant and busy community with many different groups working and meeting the different needs in the town.
 It has in the past been a particularly fluid community given its proximity to Aberdeen and the oil industry.

-2002 – 2008 Following a time of vacancy the late Rev Stuart Falconer was appointed and served the church from 2002 untill April 2009, before retiring due to ill-health.
+2002 – 2008 – Following a time of vacancy the late Rev Stuart Falconer was appointed and served the church from 2002 until April 2009, before retiring due to ill-health.
 During Rev Falconer’s service in Ellon God blessed the church both spiritually and numerically and the congregation grew to over 80 in the morning.
 The church moved from Ellon Academy to the (Church of Scotland owned) Kirk Centre in the morning around 2005.
-A Parent & Toddlers group was established in 2003 one morning a week and now serves Ellon in different locations twice a week.
-There are often anything from 20-40 parents attending with a plentiful provision of toys, juice and crisps as well as tea and coffee and a listening ear from those in the church who are involved in this.

-2008 – 2013 Rev James Clarke, who retired to the area, became interim pastor in December 2008 and has overseen the church through a time of change since Rev Falconer’s retirement.
-The church moved back to Ellon Academy in November 2010 and has seen an increase in membership and congregation with 11 new members added in May 2011 and over 20 baptised in the same period.
-Jim retired in Dec 2012 but continues to chair the Search Committee and Building Group.
+2008 – 2013 – Rev James Clarke, who retired to the area, became interim pastor in December 2008, Jim served voluntarily without pay thus enabling the church to start to realise their vision for the future and set up a Building Fund in 2011.
+During this time the church moved back to Ellon Academy and saw an increase in membership and congregation with 11 new members added and over 20 baptised in the same period.

-Worship in Ellon Baptist Church is a mix of the traditional and contemporary and the church is served by a mixture of keyboard, guitars, recorder, clarinet, violin, saxophone as well as several gifted singers.
-A young person’s praise group leads worship from time to time.
+Worship in Ellon Baptist Church is a mix of the traditional and contemporary and the church is served by a variety of instruments including keyboard, guitar, recorder, cajon etc as well as several gifted singers.